-If you don’t have a garage, car shelters can be very useful in winter for keeping the snow and ice off your car in bad weather.
-But they have to be installed properly to make sure that they don’t buckle under heavy snow or get blown away by the wind.
+If you don’t have a garage, a car shelter can be very useful in winter for keeping the snow and ice off your car in bad weather.
+But they have to be installed properly, especially with the best anchoring for a car shelter, to make sure that they don’t buckle under heavy snow or get blown away by the wind.

 - Temporary anchors: With this type of system, anchor point rings are screwed into rods, which must be driven into concrete, asphalt or pavement.